Tax deducted at source (TDS) is the amount deducted at the source of the income. TDS on salary is deducted by the employers on your taxable earnings.

 Moreover, TDS on salary ensures the government collects the income tax from the source itself.

-Section 192 of the Income Tax Act, 1961 relates to TDS on salary earnings.
+Section 192 of Income Tax Act, 1961 relates to TDS on salary earnings.
 Your employer deducts the applicable TDS from your salary.

 The company is responsible to deduct the accurate TDS based on your taxable income and tax rate for the relevant financial year.
 Your employer provides Form 16, which shows the TDS deducted after the end of the financial year.

-Who is liable to deduct TDS under section 192?
+Who can deduct TDS under section 192?

 As per the provisions of Sec 192 of the Income Tax Act, 1961, employers must deduct the applicable TDS.
+Employers include the following.

 The presence of an employer-employee relationship is mandatory as per the provisions of this section.